Tom Price Appointment Bodes Well For Biotech In 2017

 The main takeaway for investors is that the Trump administration is not likely to change the general laws on drug pricing.
 There still could be investigations of the most egregious cases of unjustified price increases, and individual states can take some actions to freeze or lower prices.

 Orphan drug pricing should be safe, which had been a particular concern of investors.
 Orphan drugs have a limited number of potential patients, so prices must be high to recover development costs and to show a profit.
-Companies like Alexion (NASDAQ:ALXN) and Vertex (NASDAQ:VRTX) should benefit from increased investor confidence in their models, which require high prices for drugs helping patients with rare diseases.
-The same is true of drugs that target cancers targeting uncommon mutations.
-Many larger companies are pursuing orphan drug development now that the model has proven to be profitable.
+Companies like Alexion (NASDAQ:ALXN) and Vertex (NASDAQ:VRTX) should benefit from increased investor confidence in their models, which require high prices for drugs, helping patients with rare diseases.
+The same is true of drugs that target cancers, targeting uncommon mutations.
+Many larger companies are pursuing orphan drug development, now that the model has proven to be profitable.
 That was the whole idea when Congress passed the Orphan Drug law: to encourage the development of drugs for rare diseases by creating a financial incentive.

 Tom Price will probably find some Senators are opposed to his nomination, but I doubt they would be able to stop it.
 The American Medical Association endorsed him.
 But per the New York Times ("Trump's Health Secretary Pick Leaves Nation's Doctors Divided"), a petition opposing him was signed by some 5,000 doctors.
 Also, there has been some criticism of his trading in healthcare stocks while serving as a member of Congress.